What is it like Working at Indigo as a university graduate?

 You become quietly accomplished at reading people’s moods, whether it’s a client in a panic or an exhausted engineer.
 Indigo social events, such as the company Christmas party or team-building activities, are important as well as great fun, because you can put a face to the engineers you deal with every day and there’s an opportunity to get to know each other better.

-Transitioning from NOC to Field Engineer is another option.
+Transitioning from Service Desk to Field Engineer is another option.
 Working in a contact centre, you are at a different end of the process in terms of how the business works, but pathways are available to help you make the shift and train up if that is the direction you want to travel.

 My move to the Marketing team